 Clean County Commission Good Neighbor Environment Grant

 The Clean County Commission Good Neighbor Environment Grant provides funding to neighborhoods to accomplish a sustainable landscape or beautification project and promote community spirit.
 Applications are due by Sept.
 1 of every year.
+Good Neighbor Grant Applications will be accepted, but due to COVID-19 impacts on County revenues funding awards may be delayed.
 For more information, call 757-259-5375.

 - Up to $500 in funding may be provided per neighborhood

 Clean Water Heritage Grant